Many or all companies we feature compensate us. Compensation and editorial

 • Monthly or annuitized payments (variable rate)

 Some lenders may offer the option to combine a revolving credit line with monthly or annuitized payments.
-Looking at all of the above when comparing reverse mortgage companies can help you narrow down the options to find one that’s best suited to your needs.
+When comparing reverse mortgage companies, looking at the above can help you narrow down the options to find one best suited to your needs.

 Our expert’s advice: How to manage the proceeds from a reverse mortgage